VFPLegacy/FoxServer/README.md

 FoxServer stands out with a number of features that make web and service development in Visual FoxPro (VFP) a powerful and efficient experience.

 ## Syntax
+The syntax in FoxServer stays in line with the familiarity of VFP, allowing developers to leverage their existing skills without having to learn a new set of rules.
+The transition to RESTful web and API service development is smooth, as FoxServer uses a consistent and understandable syntax.

 ## Powerful Implementation
+The FoxServer implementation has been built with robustness and performance in mind.
+Its powerful architecture ensures that developers can tackle projects of any scale, from simple web applications to complex RESTful API services.
+FoxServer leverages the power of VFP to provide a robust and versatile platform.

 ## Simple
+Simplicity is a fundamental feature of FoxServer.
+From seamless integration with VFP's native development environment to preconfigured folder structure and "batteries included" features, FoxServer simplifies the development process.
+Developers can focus on the application logic without being overwhelmed by unnecessary details.

 ## Dynamic
+FoxServer offers a dynamic nature that adapts to the changing needs of web and service development.
+You can create mixed projects that integrate interactive web applications and RESTful API services in a single development environment.
+The ability to adapt to different types of projects makes FoxServer a dynamic and versatile choice.

 ## Builtins
+FoxServer comes equipped with a set of built-in features, or "batteries included," that simplify common tasks.
+From generating and validating JWT tokens to manipulating files and structuring JSON responses, FoxServer provides essential tools right out of the box, eliminating the need to look for additional solutions.

 ## Examples

 # Support And Donations
 If you find MagicMenu useful for your work and would like to support its development and maintenance, please consider making a donation through [PayPal](https://www.paypal.com/donate/?hosted_button_id=LXQYXFP77AD2G) or becoming a patron on [Patreon](www.patreon.com/IrwinRodriguez).